Nagadivya9515/Smart-Task-Classifier/README.md

 # 🧠 Smart Task Classifier

-A simple web app that uses Hugging Face's zero-shot classification model to automatically categorize your tasks based on user-defined labels.
+A simple web app that uses Hugging Face's zero-shot classification model automatically categorizes your tasks based on user-defined labels.

-> Built with vanilla HTML, CSS, and JavaScript – no backend required!
+> Built with HTML, CSS, and JavaScript – no backend required!

 ---